Poonam-Atakare/Netflix-SQL-Project/README.md

 - Modify the queries to further explore the dataset and derive additional insights.

 ## Problem Statements and Solutions
+- These are some problems and their solution
 ### Problem 1: Count the Number of Movies vs TV Shows
 ```sql
 SELECT